benbrown/shuttlecraft/README.md

 the real URL served by this app.
 Also note that it is embedded in every post you write - so if you change values in the `account.json` file, your previous posts may break.

+## Login

+To login, visit `https://yourdomain.com/private` and provide the username and password from your .env file

 ## Debugging